 In 2008 Joel picked up a brush for the first time and with no formal training in painting or drawing began a process that now keeps him engaged every day of the week.

 Working from his home office/studio in Baltimore his time is taken up between painting and men’s apparel sales which has been his career for the past 45 years.

 With over 400 completed paintings, his attention is directed to abstract interpretations he creates when applying acrylic paint and mixed media objects to canvas, wood, burlap or any other materials or surfaces he sees worthwhile for experimentation.

-Described by others as primitive, satirical, or naïve: ask Joel to define what he paints and the word “fun’ repeats itself over and over.
+His work is described by others as primitive, satirical, or naïve but ask Joel what word best describes his painting and the word “fun” repeats itself over and over.

 In September 2009, Joel had his first solo show at the

 HYATTSTOWN MILL ART PROJECT

 in Clarksburg, Maryland.

 His current solo show “COURTING PAINT” at the United States District Court, 6500 Cherrywood Lane, Greenbelt, Maryland 20070 runs from November 7, 2019 through January 30, 2020.
 The courthouse hours are Monday through Friday 7am to 7pm.